barebox/barebox/Documentation/user/bootchooser.rst

 Recovery
 ^^^^^^^^

-Done by 'recovery' boot target which is booted after the *bootchooser* falls through due to the lack of bootable targets.
+Done by 'recovery' boot target which is booted after *bootchooser* falls through due to the lack of bootable targets.
 This boot target can be:

 - a system that will be booted as recovery.